 Marcus: It’s not necessarily that you have trouble finding infrastructure people, it’s that you still have this kind of disconnect between traditional on-prem IT infrastructure people and cloud infrastructure people.
 We’ll post a position for a network engineer or a system administrator and we get a ton of resumes, VMware, Dell, server, SANs.
 The traditional stack.
 But you don’t see a lot of cloud.
 So then you post a position for a cloud engineer and half the people you can’t afford, because cloud is hot right now.
 Then the other ones, they have cloud, you bring them in, but they don’t have any server.

 The industry’s constantly shifting.
 When you try to get the talent you need, you almost have to figure out which side of the coin you want to jump on.
-My philosophy has been: hire the soft skills, and hire people that are trainable in the technical skills.
+My philosophy is: hire the soft skills, and hire people that are trainable in the technical skills.
 I think that’s really what Tampa’s missing.
 We have a lot of practitioners, around the gamut of needed skills.
 But the issue is I don’t have access to raw talent that is primed to learn technology.
 The good part about it is that’s happening organically, so this problem will probably be better in the future, because kids run circles around older people when it comes to tech.

 Roxanne: They have iPads when they’re four.

 Marcus: Yeah, they grew up with it, so they’ll be technically inclined already.
 Now, the types of jobs will have changed, so the mix will be different.
-But right now, we’re in this period where the old infrastructure type positions are changing somewhat, infrastructure is being commoditized more and more.
+But right now, we’re in this period where the old infrastructure type positions are changing somewhat, infrastructure is commoditized more and more.
 I know infrastructure people cringe when they hear that, but it’s not that the skill will not be needed.
 It’s more about a pivot to move you up the value chain.